 Margareta Tillberg has studied in the Soviet Union/Russia for extended periods (Pushkin Institute of Russian Language and Literature, Moscow State University, MGU, Leningrad State University, Moscow Architectural Institute, MARKhI), taught at the Bauhaus University in Weimar, was a Senior Researcher at the Centre for Baltic and East European Studies (CBEES), and a Visiting Researcher at the Max Planck Institute for the History of Science (MPIWG).
 She has MA studies at Konstfack University of Arts, Crafts and Design, and holds a BA in Social Anthropology, Russian Language and Literature, a MA in Art History, and a PhD in Art History from Stockholm University.

 Her published works cover a wide range of subjects in Russian culture and art.
-Her Coloured Universe and the Russian Avant-Garde.
-Matiushin on Colour Vision in Stalin’s Russia 1932, Stockholm 2003, was based on extensive research in Russian archives and was published in Russian as Цветная вселенная. Михаил Матюшин об искусстве и зрение by the Moscow publisher Novoe Literaturnoe Obozrenie in 2008 and later also as a book publication.
+Her study Coloured Universe and the Russian Avant-Garde.
+Matiushin on Colour Vision in Stalin’s Russia 1932, Stockholm 2003, was based on extensive research in Russian archives and was published in Russian as Цветная вселенная. Михаил Матюшин об искусстве и зрение by the Moscow publisher Novoe Literaturnoe Obozrenie.